kletobias/kletobias.github.io/_projects/module_4.md

 ---
 title: 'Linux Course: Module 4 Notes'
-:set expandtab
-subtitle: 'Notes and Examples.'
+subtitle: 'Notes and Examples'
 date: 2021-11-24 00:00:00
 description: 'This article covers some of the most essential commands used in any Linux distribution.
 CentOS 7 was the OS used in the following, it was a virtual machine and accessed through ssh.'
-featured_image: 80sterminal.png
+featured_image: bash-ga254901e3_1280.png
 gallery_images: Bash_GNOME_Terminal_screenshot.png
 accent_color: '#08877d'
 ---

 **Important to do: Change skinport to something neutral in all console outputs used in this article.**